 The student may appeal the denial of aid in writing (email is acceptable) to the Financial Aid Office (for federal aid) or the Student Accounts Office (for institutional aid) explaining why he failed to make SAP and what has changed that will now enable him to make SAP.
 Conditions for an appeal can include personal injury, death of a relative, or other special circumstances.
 The student should include any third-party documentation (e.g., signed letter from physician, obituary, etc.) to support his appeal.
 A group within the respective office will evaluate the appeal (majority vote carries) and if the appropriate office grants the appeal, the student will be eligible for aid, be placed on financial aid probation for one term, and may also be placed into an academic plan determined by the respective office and agreed to by the student.
 The office that granted the appeal will review his progress after the completion of the next term to see if he made SAP or met his academic plan.
 If he did not succeed in making SAP or meet his academic plan, he will be ineligible for future aid until he regains eligibility by the normal academic procedures described above.
+The results of the appeal will be sent via student email within 10-15 business days after receipt of the appeal and all required documentation.
 A student may only be granted one successful appeal per degree level (i.e., only one appeal granted for bachelor level, one for master level, and one for doctoral level).